 Instructor: Dr. József PELIKÁN

-Prerequisite: An introductory algebra course covering such basic concepts as groups, rings, fields and ideals of a ring.
+Prerequisite: An introductory algebra course covering the basic definitions and theorems on groups, rings and modules.